venovako/JKogb/README.md

 ```
 where ``COMPILER`` should be set for the Intel Fortran compiler to ``x64``.

-Building with a recent Intel Fortran should be possible on Windows as well (without OpenMP):
+Building with a recent Intel Fortran should be possible on Windows as well:
 ```bash
 cd src
 nmake [all|clean|help]